Rita Ora Posts Fierce Photo With Supermodel Kate Moss As They Get Ready For Marc Jacobs’ Wedding

 The album was her first release since her debut, Ora, six years ago, which was released through Roc Nation.
 Rita parted ways with them and is now signed to Atlantic Records.

-In 2016, Rita became the host and a judge on America’s Next Top Model’s23rd cycle.
+In 2016, Rita became the host and a judge on America’s Next Top Model‘s 23rd cycle.
 She replaced supermodel Tyra Banks for one season.

 In 2004, she made her film debut in the movie Spivs, playing the role of Rosanna.
-Since then, she has appeared in Fast & Furious, Southpaw and the Fifty Shades movies — Fifty Shades of Grey, Fifty Shades Darker, and Fifty Shades Freed where she plays the role of Mia Grey.
+Since then, she has appeared in Fast & Furious, Southpaw and the Fifty Shades movies — Fifty Shades of Grey, Fifty Shades Darker, and Fifty Shades Freed where she played the role of Mia Grey.
 On May 10, she is set to appear in the Pokémon: Detective Pikachu.

 Rita is Albanian and speaks the language and represents her roots proudly.
 She has over 14.7 million followers on Instagram which continues to grow.